 Assessment is in the form of examinations.

 Seven GCSEs, with a B grade in English Language, essential for entry onto this course.
-B grade in Mathematics and Science desirable, particularly if interested in studying Psychology at
+B grade in Mathematics and Science desirable, particularly if interested in studying psychology at degree level.

-Studying psychology at degree level could lead to the pursuit of careers in areas such as criminal psychology, educational psychology, sports psychology and clinical psychology.
+Many of our students study psychology at degree level.
+This can lead to careers in areas such as criminal psychology, educational psychology, sports psychology and clinical psychology.